rendall/icebreakers/QUESTIONS.md

   * What's your favorite ride at a theme park?
   * What's your go-to dance move?
   * What's your middle name?
-  * What’s your favorite place?
+  * What's your favorite place?
-  * What’s your favorite hobby?
   * When was the last time you did something for the first time?
   * When you were a child, what was your biggest dream?
   * When you were six years old, what did you want to be when you grow up?